↑

 When the temperature reached 190°F, I placed the meat into the center of the grill and inserted the meat probe into the thickest part of the roast.

-I closed the lid and set the timer for 4 hours and I allowed the meat to smoke until I got an internal temperature of 140°F. I removed the meat and let it rest for fifteen (15) minutes.
+I closed the lid and set the timer for 4 hours, allowing the meat to smoke until it reached an internal temperature of 140°F. I removed the meat and let it rest for fifteen (15) minutes.

 I cut the meat into cubes and folded it into the finished chili.
 Serve hot.